csho24/situationscheduler/readmes/INTERVAL_MODE_DEVELOPMENT_README.md

 - **Mobile with backgrounded app**: Server backup ensures AC turns off (NEW)

 ### Implementation Status
-**Status**: NOT YET IMPLEMENTED - This is a planned solution **Next Steps**:
-1. Add interval mode checking to `/api/cron` route
+**Status**: IMPLEMENTED - Code has been added to `/api/cron` route **Current Issue**:
-2. Test interval mode on mobile phone
-3. Lock phone during interval mode
-4. Verify AC turns off when supposed to
-5. Check server logs for `🔄 CRON: Checking interval mode for aircon` messages
+- Code is implemented but not working in practice
+- Need to verify if external cron-job.org is actually calling the endpoint
+- Need to check if deployed version has the latest code

 ### Implementation Details
-- **File Modified**: `/src/app/api/cron/route.ts`
+- **File Modified**: `/src/app/api/cron/route.ts` (lines 212-270)
 - **No new routes**: Uses existing cron infrastructure
 - **No new cron jobs**: Adds to existing minute-by-minute cron
 - **Database**: Uses existing `interval_mode` table
 - **API**: Uses existing `/api/tuya` endpoint
+- **Service**: Uses existing external cron-job.org service

 ### Code Quality
 - **Linter**: No errors